Power to Chemicals ~Recycling of carbon dioxide using renewable energy~

 Outline

-Although artificial photosynthesis can be used to convert carbon dioxide into carbon monoxide, which is used as a raw material for producing plastics and jet fuel, traditional technology suffers limitations in terms of costs and installation locations due to its slow conversion speed.
-As such, we have studied catalysts and electrode structures for CO2 conversion and developed unique catalyst electrode, the speed of which is at the world’s highest level..
-Using this technology as the foundation, we will first verify a 1-kW-class CO2 recycling system by using variable power supplies such as solar power.
-Following that, we aim to achieve a CO2 reduction effect of 1 million tons per year by installing MW-class plants at various CO2 emitting facilities in the future.
+Although artificial photosynthesis can be used to convert CO2 into carbon monoxide, which is a raw material for jet fuel and plastics, traditional technology suffers limitations in terms of costs and installation locations due to its slow conversion speed.
+Therefore, we have studied the catalysts and electrode structures for CO2 electrolytic reduction and developed our unique catalyst electrode with the world’s top-level conversion speed.
+Using this technology as a foundation, we made an electrolysis cell stack capable of electrolytically reducing CO2 to carbon monoxide at the ton-per-year level and verified its operation with a CO2 recycling system.
+Based on these results, we will continue to develop a MW-class CO2 recycling system which can be installed at various CO2 emitting facilities, in anticipation of a carbon neutral society.

 Description